Healthy Oat and Almond Muffins

 Making the Lemon and Raspberry Muffins

 Let’s start with the almonds.
-I like to use raw whole almonds and grind them myself using a food processor.
-That way the entire almond is being used.
-But if you prefer, you can use store bought almond meal.
+I like to use raw whole almonds and grind them myself, that way the entire almond is being used.
+But if you prefer, you can use store-bought almond meal.
 That generally is made with blanched almonds, so the skin of the almond is taken off before they are ground.

 Processing the Almonds for the Low Carb Muffins